-This press release contains certain “forward-looking statements.”
+Certain statements in this press release constitute “forward-looking statements”.
 Such statements include statements regarding the efficacy and intended use of our technologies under development, the timelines for bringing such products to market and the availability of funding sources for continued development of such products and other statements that are not historical facts, including statements which may be preceded by the words “intends,” “may,” “will,” “plans,” “expects,” “anticipates,” “projects,” “predicts,” “estimates,” “aims,” “believes,” “hopes,” “potential” or similar words.
 Forward-looking statements are not guarantees of future performance, are based on certain assumptions and are subject to various known and unknown risks and uncertainties, many of which are beyond our control.
-Actual results may differ materially from the expectations contained in the forward-looking statements.
+Actual results may differ materially from the expectations contained in the forward looking statements.
 Factors that may cause such differences include, but are not limited to, the risks that:

 - we may not be able to continue as a going concern;